MicrosoftDocs/well-architected/well-architected/resiliency/auto-retry.md

 PS C:\> New-AzAutomationSchedule -AutomationAccountName "MyAutomationAccount" -Name "Schedule02" -StartTime $StartTime -ExpiryTime $EndTime -DayInterval 1 -ResourceGroupName "ResourceGroup01"
 ```

 The first command creates a date object using the `Get-Date` cmdlet and then stores the object in the `$StartDate` variable.
-Specify a time that's, at least, five minutes in the future.
+The specified time must be, at least, five minutes in the future.

 The second command creates a date object using the `Get-Date` cmdlet and then stores the object in the `$EndDate` variable.
 The command specifies a future time.